anton-g-kulikov/dgt-vocab/README.md

 ## Contributing

 Contributions welcome!
+You can contribute in several ways:

+### Adding Vocabulary

+- Use the **vocabulary manager** with GitHub integration for seamless contributions
+- **Automated workflow**: Authenticate with GitHub for automatic PR creation
+- **Manual workflow**: Download files and follow provided git instructions

+### Development Contributions

+- Submit issues for bugs or feature requests
+- Create pull requests for code improvements
+- Help improve documentation

+### Getting Started with Development

+1. Fork the repository
+2. Clone your fork: `git clone https://github.com/yourusername/dgt-vocab.git`
+3. Create a feature branch: `git checkout -b feature-name`
+4. Make your changes and test locally
+5. Commit and push: `git commit -m "Description" && git push origin feature-name`
+6. Create a pull request

 Please feel free to submit issues or pull requests to improve the vocabulary database or add new features.